-Employee-generated content is a natural fit for this: Getting an opportunity to write copy about the work they do or record video on a product they helped build is an excellent way to encourage content development in-house.
+Employee-generated content is a natural fit for this: Getting an opportunity to write copy about the work they do or record a video on a product they helped build is an excellent way to encourage content development in-house.

 Collaboration across departments when working on content together is a great benefit of this, too.
 If the client success team has the story, but need a way to present it, working with the IT department to leverage the company's intranet solution gets two groups that wouldn't normally be working together onto the same project.

-Teamwork is a valuable part of the employee experience - so keep the spotlight on it with employee-generated content!
+Teamwork is a valuable part of the employee experience, so keep the spotlight on it with employee-generated content!